Kaliště (Pelhřimov District): Geography

 Kaliště is located about 19 km north of Pelhřimov and 29 km northwest of Jihlava.
 It lies in the Křemešník Highlands.
 The highest point is the hill Podivický vrch at 638 m above sea level.
 There are several small fishponds in the municipal territory.

+Etymology

+The name Kaliště is derived from the Old Czech word kališče, i.e. 'puddle', 'mud'.

 History

 The first written mention of Kaliště is from 1318, when it was a property of the Vyšehrad Chapter.
 During the Hussite Wars, King Sigismund seized the property and in 1436 pledged it to the Trčka of Lípa family.
 In 1698, it was purchased by the Count Jan Jáchym Harrach, who had built a castle here.
 He passed it to the Austrian Trautson noble family in 1707.
 The castle was demolished in 1801.

 Transport

 There are no railways or major roads passing through the municipality.